Now is the time for you to write & publish a book

 Any investment comes with fear and risk—the question you have to ask yourself is, “Will this investment get me closer to where I want to be?”
 If the answer is yes, then I can’t wait to see you inside the Academy.

 First things first: Please realize that these kinds of concerns are completely normal.
 These are the same worries that people writing memoir have had since writing memoir first became a thing.
 This is why, in each workshop, we talk about these issues (especially in the Ethics in Personal Nonfiction workshop).
-Plus, in our Discord community, you can share your concerns, ask your questions and get support from people dealing with the exact same worries and fears as you.
+Plus, in our community, you can share your concerns, ask your questions and get support from people dealing with the exact same worries and fears as you.
 That’s one of the biggest benefits of the Academy—you’re not only getting access to the workshops, you’re getting access to a community.
 People you can lean on, share things with, celebrate with.
 People who get what you’re going through.

 Absolutely.
 Because the program is structured with Pre-Writing, Writing, and Publishing in mind, it’s actually wonderful to come to the Academy with a blank slate.
 As long as you’re enthusiastic about writing and want to learn, you’ll be a-okay.

 The monthly charge is for as long or as short as you would like it to be, since the Academy is essentially a membership.
-Theoretically, should you decide that you want to cram in all 12+ guest lectures and all of the eight curriculum modules in one month, and then leave the membership before the next month kicks in, that’s totally possible (at least, I assume it is).
+Theoretically, should you decide that you want to cram in all 12+ guest lectures and all of the eleven curriculum modules in one month, and then leave the membership before the next month kicks in, that’s totally possible (at least, I assume it is).
 From a more realistic perspective, however, I generally suggest that members stick around for at least six months so that you can give yourself enough time to fully engage with the material.
 It’s really up to you.

 If you’re interested in writing articles and essays, the Academy is perfect for you.
 There’s a class specifically about writing a book (the book proposal class), but there’s no reason to assume that you have to write one.
 The sales page does talk about writing books.
 That’s mostly because so many of our students are interested in writing books as their end product—but again, not all of them are writing books, and many are interested in writing essays and articles alone.

-Still on the Fence?
+Still on the fence?

 Do you have a question about the Academy that isn't addressed here?
 Email Esmé at info@esmewang.com.
 You can also DM Esmé on Instagram @esmewwang.